 PERFORMANCE AND FUEL ECONOMY

-The CX-9’s 2.5-litre four-cylinder turbo petrol consumes as little as 8.4 litres/100km (city and country combined), though our real world testing delivered an average of 11.6L/100km, which still isn’t bad for big SUV.
+The CX-9’s 2.5-litre four-cylinder turbo petrol consumes as little as 8.4 litres/100km (city and country combined), which isn’t bad for big SUV.

 The petrol engine responds strongly from low speeds and pulls with plenty of guts for overtaking.
 It’s a sporty engine that teams well with the six-speed automatic to give the CX-9 a surprising turn of speed.

-The CX-8’s new 2.2-litre SKYACTIV-D turbocharged diesel engine is the same as the one in the Mazda 6.
-It’s most economical in the CX-8 Sport FWD, sipping just 5.7L/100km on the official test cycle (city and country combined), and 6.0L/100km in the AWD versions, which achieved 9.8L/100km in our real-world testing.
+The CX-8’s 2.2-litre SKYACTIV-D turbocharged diesel engine is the same as the one in the CX-5.
+It consumes just 6.0L/100km on the official test cycle (city and country combined).

 RIDE AND HANDLING

-The Mazda CX-9 is the best handling large SUV available near its price, and a genuinely good drive in spite of its bulk and high centre of mass.
+The Mazda CX-9 is the best handling large SUV available near its price, and a genuinely good drive despite its bulk and high centre of mass.
 Its greatest strengths are a suspension that blends comfort brilliantly with handling, and slick and accurate steering, particularly with the AWD versions.

 The CX-8’s narrower footprint means it doesn’t feel quite as planted as the CX-9, but overall body control and general dynamics are good and often imperviousness to road imperfections.
-And it’s one of the easier seven-seat SUVs to park.
+We're yet to drive the petrol CX-8, but the lighter engine should result in improved handling characteristics.
+The CX-8 is one of the easier seven-seat SUVs to park.

 It will be interesting to see how the CX-8 affects CX-9 sales.
-They are different cars, but the main point of difference is the powertrains.
+They are different cars, and even though the CX-8 now has a petrol option their main point of difference is the powertrains.